Staying Queer While Dating Straight

 And the reason?
 I want to bring my boyfriend along too.

-Of course, Pride marches and gay clubs should be spaces primarily owned by LGBTI folk.
-But I am part of the LGBTI community, so I should be made to feel welcome.
+Of course, Pride marches and gay clubs should be spaces primarily owned by LGBT folk.
+But I am part of the LGBT community, so I should be made to feel welcome.
 I also have the right to bring along my partner, just like anyone else in the community.
 Just because I'm a woman and my partner is a man, this doesn't erase my bisexuality.
-In fact, it should be a celebration of the nuances of LGBTI culture and the variety of people within the community.
+In fact, it should be a celebration of the nuances of LGBT culture and the variety of people within the community.

 This is how it should happen in theory: I go to Pride or a gay club, I dance and laugh and celebrate with my boyfriend, and it's all rainbows and sunshine and love.
 The reality: a gnawing in my stomach that I have betrayed my queer side by bringing a straight person into a gay space and flaunting my straight privileges in front of people who have none.